learn-co-curriculum/omniauth_readme/README.md

 2. Explain an OmniAuth strategy.
 3. Use OmniAuth to handle authentication in a Rails server.

-There are no tests for this lesson, but code along as we learn about OmniAuth and build out a login strategy together!
-To get started, run:
+There are no tests for this lesson, but you can code along as we learn about OmniAuth and build out a login strategy together!

+This lesson comes with some starter code for a Rails app, including a `User` model and migrations.

+Run the following to set up the application so you can code along:

 ```console
 $ bundle install